 Can You Write a Great Radio Ad for This Restaurant?

 Whether you're in an advertising or marketing agency, or you are the owner of your own business looking to promote yourself, it is helpful to test yourself with copywriting exercises.
-These Copywriting exercises help you become a better copywriter, no matter what your advertising experience level.
+Copywriting exercises help you become a better copywriter, no matter what your advertising experience level.
 This copywriting exercise helps you to write a restaurant's commercial.

 Before You Begin